nuxt/press/README.md

 # Markdown pages

-At its core, **NuxtPress** enables you to use Markdown files as Nuxt pages.
-A directory layout like the one below (left column) would result in the routes from the right column being made available (just like you'd expect if they were .vue files):
+At its core, **NuxtPress** enables you to use Markdown files as Nuxt pages:

 <table>
 <tr>